 Where does the milk used in Exquisa products come from?

-Are Exquisa products made from raw milk?
+Are Exquisa products made from raw milk or pasteurized milk?

 We only use pasteurised milk for the manufacture of our products.
 This heat treatment ensures that any potential pathogenic agents are completely eliminated.
-According to the applicable Food Act, any product made of raw milk must be clearly labelled on the packaging for the consumer.

 Do Exquisa products contain rennet?
 Is genetically modified rennet used?